 No reliable and consistent means of diagnosis currently exist.
 The road to diagnosis is often personalized based on symptoms.
-Clinicians are working to create diagnostic and treatment standards for mitochondrial medicine.
+Clinicians are working to create diagnostic and treatment standards for Related to the mitochondria. medicine.

 - Diagnosis can be made by DNA testing and/or muscle biopsy.